 Director : Govind Nihlani

 Cast : Om Puri, Amrish Puri, A K Hangal, Deepa Sahi, Dina Pathak

 Though a TV Series, but worth the inclusion as because of its authoritative treatment which may surpass several cinematic delights.
-A televised version of Bhisham Sahni‘s Hindi novel Tamas (Darkness) passionately portrays the predicament of people hailing from all communities in the backdrop of Partition.
+A television version of Bhisham Sahni‘s Hindi novel Tamas (Darkness) passionately portrays the predicament of people hailing from all communities in the backdrop of partition.
 It summarizes the social discomfort and the infliction that the writer himself observed during the riots that broke after the fateful event of division.
 The telefilm made quite a wave in late 80s for its message and vivid portrayal of the characters in distress.

 With above movies delving into every aspect of the Partition, I’m looking forward for one of a kind which delineates the Political and lesser known facts of the division.
 I’d very much appreciate film makers reeling Gandhi, Jinnah, Nehru, Mountbatten & other key figures confronting and trying or preventing the Partition of India and Pakistan (documentary cinema).